Exploiting DB2 10 Features with IBM InfoSphere Optim Tools: Part 1

-IBM® DB2® 10 Advanced Enterprise Server Edition (AESE) is a complete database solution that provides a host of development, optimization, and management tools for use with data-intensive applications.
+IBM® DB2® 10 Advanced Enterprise Server Edition (AESE) software offers a comprehensive database solution that includes a host of development, optimization, and management tools for use with data-intensive applications.
 Running on Linux, UNIX, and Windows, DB2 10 includes dynamic new features that IBM InfoSphere® Optim™ Database Tools are designed to exploit and enhance.
-And because they are included in DB2 10 AESE, these tools help lower operational costs, ease development, and provide greater reliability—right out of the box (see Figure 1).Figure 1.
-Supported DB2 10 features in InfoSphere Optim Tools.
+And because they are included in DB2 10 AESE, these tools help reduce operational costs, ease development, and provide high reliability—right out of the box (see Figure 1).

 This feature provides better compression ratios at the table and page levels than previous versions of DB2.
 In addition, the feature adapts to changing data patterns, which helps reduce total database costs by saving storage space and allowing more data to be loaded into memory.
 As a result, organizations can maintain a smaller database footprint with increased buffer pool capacity, less I/O, and faster backup, restore, and reorg.

 IBM Data Studio helps database developers and administrators manage and create database environments for increased productivity and collaboration.
 In Data Studio, you can create a new table or index with the new adaptive compression feature.
-With existing tables, you can edit their properties to use adaptive compression and Data Studio will generate the needed statements (see Figure 2).Figure 2.
-DDL generated by Data Studio for changing an existing table with adaptive compression.
+With existing tables, you can edit their properties to use adaptive compression and Data Studio will generate the needed statements (see Figure 2).

-Data Studio also provides statistics for the compression (see Figure 3).Figure 3.
+Figure 3.
 Statistics with compression data provided in Data Studio.

 InfoSphere Optim Configuration Manager offers centralized management of database and client configurations.
-To quantify the advantage of using adaptive compression over regular compression, you can use Optim Configuration Manager to discover these compression-saving opportunities for tables and indexes.Figure 4.
-Estimated storage savings for compression per database object.
+To quantify the advantage of using adaptive compression over regular compression, you can use Optim Configuration Manager to discover these compression-saving opportunities for tables and indexes (see Figure 4).

 For each database, Optim Configuration Manager provides estimated storage savings for all the tables with trapped storage that can be reclaimed by running reorg.
 Optim Configuration Manager also identifies database objects that would benefit the most from compression.
 To reduce storage requirements, you can also use Optim Configuration Manager to explore and monitor databases for opportunities to reclaim trapped storage in tables, apply compression to tables, and eliminate seldom-used tables.